kettanaito/react-advanced-form/docs/hoc/createField/options.md

   valuePropName: 'checked'
 })(Checkbox);
 ```

+## `initialValue: any`
+**Default value:** `''`

+Allows to specify the initial value for all the field instances.

+Useful for cases when the initial value of the field is different from an empty string.
+For example, when implementing a datepicker you may want to specify the today's date of the expected format.

+## `allowMultiple: boolean`
+**Default value:** `false`

+By default, field's `name` serves as the unique identifier, preventing the registration of the fields with the same name.
+However, in some cases (i.e. radio buttons) multiple fields with the same name must be allowed.

 ## `mapPropsToField: ({ props, context, fieldRecord, valuePropName }) => Object`
 **Default value:** `({ fieldRecord }) => fieldRecord`